HORPLYNO/Flexisaf_project3/README.md

 # Flexisaf_project3
-Student Performance Data Visualization Project

-Student Performance Data Visualization Project
+## Student Performance Data Visualization Project

 📌 Project Overview
 This project demonstrates basic data visualization techniques in Python using Matplotlib and Seaborn libraries.
 We explored a real-world dataset containing students' performance scores in Math, Reading, and Writing, alongside demographic information such as gender and parental education level.